Abu Izzadeen: 5 Things To Know About The UK Parliament Attack Suspect

 When news broke out of the July 7, 2005 bombings in London, Abu confessed to feeling proud and moved by the attackers.
 “They should be praised widely,” he told BBC at the time.
 It was only three years later the Abu started carrying out terrorist attacks in the UK.

-HollywoodLifers, do you believe it was Abu who carried out the attack on London’s Parliament?
+HollywoodLifers, who do you think is responsible for carrying out the terrorist attack in South London?
 Comment below.

 Copyright © 2017 PMC.
 All rights reserved.

-Note: UPDATE: A report that identified Abu Izzadeen as the London terrorist attacker has now been withdrawn, according to the NY Post.
-Turns out he was mistakenly named the attacker, following multiple source claims that Abu is actually ALIVE and in jail for crimes he previously committed.